brodsa/findMEreadME/README_testing.md

 Server error 500 on production database after submitting the form to register the book.
 The error was caused by the wrongly defined field for key.
 The initial char length was set to 10 however the real key length can be 14.
 The field length was set to 20.
 SOLVED

 The comparison in `{% if request.user in item.user__username %}` returns always `False` even if the users are equal.
 Solution: Add a jinja filter `request.user|stringformat:"s"` to be able to compare it with the username from the book.get_slug().
 SOLVED

+A bug was found in the logic of filtering the books according to the user status.
+Everything was documented and an issue was created, see [BUG: Filter by user status](https://github.com/brodsa/findMEreadME/issues/50).
+The bug will be resolved in next iteration.
+UNSOLVED